Turidus/Python-Maze/README.md

     A maze object starts unformed.
 It then has to be formed by a chosen algorithm.
+    This can be done only once per maze.
+After it was formed only the brading function can change the maze.
     The default algorithm is the GrowTree algorithm:

         newMaze.makeMazeGrowTree()